 Why not become a professional, pedagogical private educator to develop primary and secondary school support in Latin America?

-It seems to be humanitarian associations that offer the most school support and tutoring to South American schoolchildren.
+It seems to be humanitarian associations that offer the most school support and online tutoring to South American schoolchildren.

 Did you know that tutoring in Asia is a million-dollar industry?

 - Proyectar Sin Fronteras: This NGO provides private tuition in Lima for Peruvian children.
 They offer mathematics, French, English, and Portuguese lessons for children with academic difficulties and promote European and Latin-American culture while teaching.

 - SKIP (Supporting Kids in Peru): A non-profit organization working with impoverished children in the districts of El Porvenir and Alto Trujillo to get them the education they deserve.
 This organization works with the whole family because they believe that in order for children to succeed they need to be raised in economically stable households and healthy home environments.
 Education programs offer support in core subjects such as math and science.
 Also, ensuring that the young pupil has sufficient literacy skills to achieve good grades in school.